pub-calculator-io/force-calculator/readme.md

-# Force Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Force Calculator Widget for WordPress

 Easy to use force calculator helps determine the unknown variable in the force equation (F = ma).
 Force = mass × acceleration.